devsecops-workshop/workshop-guide/content/5-gitops/_index.md

   - Path : environments/dev
   - Cluster URL : https://kubernetes.default.svc
   - Namespace : deepspace-prod
-- Watch the resources get rolled out to the namespace deepspace-prod
+- Watch the resources (Deployment, Service, Route)get rolled out to the namespace deepspace-prod
-- Add a new custom Tekton task (Pipelines > Tasks > New Task) to push changes to the git repo.
+- Add a new custom Tekton task (Switch to Administrator Perspective > Pipelines > Tasks > New Task) that can push to a git repo.
 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Task